Master of Education in Special Education

 Curriculum Electives (1-9 Units) Special Education M.Ed. students will work with an advisor to determine a course of study that matches the candidate’s goals.

 TCSJ’s Master of Education program offers students the flexibility to create their own schedule and learn at their own pace.
-CLICK HERE to view upcoming M.Ed. courses in the concentration, format, and semester of your choosing!
+Click on one of the buttons below to view upcoming M.Ed. courses.

 Do you want to chat with a current M.Ed.
 SPED student?
 Reach out to a student ambassador!